Blochack/blocksec-unknown/README.md

 ```
 http://localhost:8000/
 ```
-6. Enter the Ethereum wallet address that you want to track into the search bar and click "Trace."
+6. Enter the Ethereum wallet address you want to track into the search bar and click "Trace."

-## Demo

-[Link to video demo]

 ## License

 This project is licensed under the MIT license.